debops/debops/ansible/roles/debops.nullmailer/docs/getting-started.rst

 is forwarded to the configured SMTP servers for further processing.
 If you need more advanced SMTP configuration, you should check out the debops.postfix_ role which can configure the Postfix MTA.
-This also means that in a new environment, you should perpare at least 1 host as the central mail hub for your network, or use an already existing SMTP server for relaying mail messages.
+This also means that in a new environment, you should prepare at least 1 host as the central mail hub for your network, or use an already existing SMTP server for relaying mail messages.